 There’s absolute unanimity among 17 Intelligence Agencies that in July last year, Putin and his Kremlin cronies committed a felony when his GRU hacked the Democratic Party servers.
 It was the cyber version of the Watergate break-in.
 What makes it even more untenable now, is that we know Trump’s campaign manager at the time of the hacks, Paul Mannafort, was on the Kremlin payroll with instructions to influence politics in the US on behalf of Putin.

-The FBI is now looking into the so-called “alt-right” news organizations like “Infowars” and “Breitbart” (both favorites of Donald Trump) and their connection to an elaborate Russian cyber-scheme which used bots to spam US social media accounts with content designed to discredit and libel Hillary Clinton.
+The FBI is now looking into the so-called “alt-right” news organizations like “Infowars” and “Breitbart” (both favourites of Donald Trump) and their connection to an elaborate Russian cyber-scheme which used bots to spam US social media accounts with content designed to discredit and libel Hillary Clinton.
 If “Breitbart” cooperated with Moscow to target Clinton supporters, it could soon add Trump’s senior adviser Stephen Bannon’s name to a list of Trump advisers already under investigated by the FBI for collaborating with Russia.

-Now that we know Russia’s involvement included a criminal DNC hack, regular contact with well-placed operatives in the Trump campaign, a cyber-spam operation and a covert media disinformation campaign, I can no longer really buy the idea Russian intrusion into last year’s elections didn’t change the outcome.
+Now that we know Russia’s involvement included a criminal DNC hack, regular contact with well-placed operatives in the Trump campaign, a cyber-spam operation and a covert media disinformation campaign, I can no longer buy the idea Russian intrusion into last year’s elections didn’t change the outcome.

-When Putin attacked our democracy, he stole all our votes, he subverted the will of the people to a dictatorial brand of criminality which are the hallmarks of his brutal regime.
+When Putin attacked our democracy, he stole all our votes; he subverted the will of the people to a dictatorial brand of criminality which are the hallmarks of his brutal regime.
 If our president had our interests at heart, he’d defend us against this foreign aggression.
 He won’t.
 He can’t.
 Instead, he’s coddling our greatest enemy.

 Left unchecked, Russia’s violation of our independence will continue to erode our way of life.
 Vladimir Putin won’t be satisfied until he reduces America to Russia’s brand of kleptocracy and military rule.

 President Obama in his farewell address said, “our constitution is a remarkable, beautiful gift.
-But it’s really just a piece of parchment.
+However, it’s just a piece of parchment.
 It has no power on its own.
 We, the people, give it power.
 We, the people, give it meaning.
 With our participation and with the choices that we make and the alliances that we forge.
 Whether or not we stand up for our freedoms, whether or not we respect and enforce the rule of law.
 That’s up to us.”

-Russia’s attack was covert but its impact will be as real as having Russian troops marching down 5th Avenue or under the St Louis Arch.
-If the Trump campaign laid out the welcome mat to the Kremlin in their pursuit of power, we need to have full disclosure now.
+Russia’s attack was covert, but its impact will be as real as if their troops marched down 5th Avenue or under the St Louis Arch.
+If the Trump campaign laid out the welcome mat to the Kremlin, we need to have full disclosure now.

-We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness. — That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, — That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government.
+“We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness. — That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, — That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government.”